Alexander Wienerberger: Life

 Wienerberger was born in 1891 (other sources mistakenly indicate 1898) in Vienna, into a family of mixed origin.
 Despite the fact that his father was Jewish and his mother Czech, Alexander himself, according to his daughter, considered himself an Austrian and an atheist.

 From 1910 to 1914, he studied at the Faculty of Philosophy at the University of Vienna.
 During the First World War he was mobilized into the Austro-Hungarian Army, participated in battles against the Russian Army, and was captured in 1915.

 In 1917, he was allowed to move to Moscow, where he founded a chemical laboratory with friends.
 In the autumn of 1919, he attempted to escape from Soviet Russia to Austria through Estonia using fake documents, but failed: he was arrested in Pskov by the Soviet secret-police.
 Convicted of espionage, he spent a significant part of the 1920s in the Lubyanka prison in Moscow.
 During his incarceration, Wienerberger's skills as a chemist were appreciated by the Soviet government, which employed foreign prisoners in the chemical industry.
 He was appointed an engineer for the production of varnishes and paints, and he later worked in factories for the production of explosives.

 His first marriage to Josefine Rönimois, a native of the Baltic Germans, broke up in 1927.
 His ex-wife, together with daughter Annemarie and son Alexander, remained in Estonia (Annemarie later moved to Austria).
 In 1928, for the first time since his imprisonment, Wienerberger visited his relatives in Vienna and entered a second marriage to Lilly Zimmermann, the daughter of a manufacturer from Schwechat.
 Wienerberger's restrictions were lifted on his return to Moscow, which allowed his wife to move to the Soviet Union.
 In 1931, Lilly was allowed to briefly return to Vienna, where she gave birth to their daughter Margot.

 In the early 1930s, the Wienerberger family lived in Moscow, where Alexander held a position at a chemical factory.
 He was sent to Lyubuchany (Moscow Oblast) in 1932 to take up the position of technical director of a plastics factory, and he transferred to a similar position in Kharkiv in 1933.
+Weinerberger joined the Nazi Party in 1938, but was expelled in 1942, due to his Jewish heritage.